OpticFusion1/text-based-roguelike-game/README.md

 Q: Q. Friendly to player; wander around the map.
 Player can talk and exchange rocket plan with rocket body from him.

-Y: YugoMaxx.
+Y: Yugo Maxx.
 Final boss on Moon.
 Only vulnerable to water

 ### Items